 Investment products aren’t the only ones whose merits are difficult for consumers to assess.
 However, with most other products, better quality normally goes hand-in-hand with a higher price, and so we can use price as a filter to narrow down the choices when trying to find the best service or product.
 For example, at Elm we recently upgraded one of our laptops.
 We needed a higher-performance machine, and it was pretty easy to know how to identify one: we looked for higher-price laptops, and we were quickly able to narrow the options down to the few best.
 This heuristic doesn’t work with hiring investment managers though – partly because the difficulty of judging skill hinders price efficiency, and partly because the quality of the product and the price paid in fees are not ‘separable.’

-For example: when buying a car, the car’s quality and the money you pay for it are separable.
+When buying a car, the car’s quality and the money you pay for it are separable.
 A very wealthy person (or an extreme car enthusiast) might pay 10 times the price of a standard car for one which is only 10% better, and still be happy with their decision.
-Investing is different from most other consumer choices in that what you get and what you pay for it both come in the form of dollars, so they’re not separable.
-“What you get” is risk-adjusted excess return, and “what you pay” are the fees.
+Investing is different from most other consumer choices in that what you get and what you pay both come in the form of dollars, so they’re not separable.
+“What you get” is risk-adjusted excess return in dollars, and “what you pay” are the fees in dollars.
 No matter how wealthy a person is, she will never knowingly pay $2 to get $1 of extra wealth.3

 The uncertainty surrounding the “what you get” part of investment services can pave the way for us to unknowingly make a wealth-reducing exchange.
 In choosing a doctor, even if we fail to find the best doctor, an average doctor with the relevant medical qualifications is still pretty likely to do a good job.
 However, as we know from Sharpe’s “Arithmetic of Active Management,” the zero-sum nature of the investing game means the average investment manager is expected to deliver below average results.